Menu

 Submitting late: Always submit your tender on time.
 Late submissions are usually not considered, regardless of the reason.

-How can I Increase my chances of winning procurement contracts?
+How can I increase my chances of winning procurement contracts?

 Getting your tender documents just right can be difficult.
 That’s where Procurement Hub’s expert tender support services can step in to help out.
 Our tender support service is designed to offer a helping hand where you need it the most during the tender process.
 With extensive experience in the public sector and a focus on value for money, your project will be individually managed by a team of CIPS qualified professionals and reviewed by FCIPS and MCIPS Chartered professionals.